An opt-in is a term used when someone agrees to subscribe to your marketing channels, generally via email.

-Offering an opt-in to your audiences is usually how you can begin your lead nurturing process, so it’s incredibly important that this step is crafted with care.
+Offering an opt-in to your audiences is usually how you can begin your lead nurturing process, so it’s incredibly important that you craft this step with care.

 A lead is any person or organization interested in your product or service.
 How to tell if they’re interested?
-Well, if a person visits your website, you can almost guarantee they are interested to some degree in what you’re offering.
+If someone visits your website, you can almost guarantee they are interested to some degree in what you’re offering.

 Offering an opt-in is a surefire way to nurture their interest, harness the power of email marketing, and begin building a relationship with them.
 Whether you require a single email opt-in via a marketing form or require double opt-ins through an email confirmation, making this connection with your customers is essential.